 Most experienced contractors always have a work towards maintaining good working relationships with several reputable contractors.

-Whoever you hire should therefore recommend a few potential contractors to bid on your project that you can work with.
+Thus, when hiring an architect, they should be able to recommend a few potential contractors to bid on your project that you can work with.

 My architect had recommendations of people he had worked with for “years” and I went with it.
 Again, just make sure they’re able to communicate and have a schedule.